2001 Santana High School shooting: Background

+Santana High School is a high school in the Grossmont Union High School District.
+At the time of the shooting, approximately 1,000 students were enrolled in the school.
+On the day of the shooting, two off-duty police officers who were visiting the school, resulting in a quick resolution to the incident.

 Shooting

 On March 5, 2001, at 9:20 a.m., 15-year-old Charles Andrew Williams entered a boys' bathroom at Santana High School with a loaded eight-shot .22-caliber revolver taken from his father's locked gun cabinet and fatally shot a freshman.
 He then left the bathroom and began firing the revolver indiscriminately at other students, killing another.
 According to one witness, Williams repeatedly walked out of the bathroom, fired shots, then went back into the bathroom.
 Others recounted that Williams methodically confronted and shot other students.
 The scene soon turned chaotic as students and teachers ducked or scrambled to safety.
 Minutes later, the school was on lockdown.

 A student teacher, Tim Estes, and Campus Security Supervisor, Peter Ruiz, walked into the bathroom to investigate what Ruiz thought may be the sound of firecrackers.
 Upon entering the restroom, Ruiz was shot once in the shoulder by Williams.
 As Estes and Ruiz turned to run, Ruiz was hit in the back by two more bullets and Estes was hit in the back by a bullet which exited through his abdomen.

-Two off-duty police officers who were visiting the school were alerted to the shooting, but were at different ends of the school.
+The two off-duty police officers at the school were alerted to the shooting, but were at different ends of the school.
 One of them approached the bathroom and called for backup.
 More officers quickly arrived, with many witnessing a swarm of students fleeing the building as they were trying to enter making it difficult.
 Responding officers discovered Williams in the bathroom along with two wounded victims, with one officer recounting that Williams was found in the process of reloading, the chamber was open and he was putting bullets in the gun.
 Williams calmly surrendered stating: "It's just me, I'm the only one."

 The San Diego SWAT team was called to "assess and clear" the scene of the shooting.
 Paramedics brought all of the wounded together and lined them up outside the principal's office and wrote numbers on them in order to keep track of the wounded before transporting them to a hospital.